 As Theresa continues to slowly transition away from architecture with her new career as a sculptor, she admits she misses the design elements of architecture but not dealing with the technical aspects or codes.
 Her love of creating figurative sculpture is what drives her to be all in with her new endeavor.

-You can find more about Theresa in The Creative Push podcast!
+You can find more about figurative sculptor Theresa Dyer in my artist interview with her for The Creative Push podcast.

 Be sure to check out some of our other artist’s interviews!
 Thank you for reading, please share and I hope that you’ll sign up to be a part of the Learn and Create tribe!